 When filing, you pay a $435 fee to the court clerk.
 It might be in your best interest to have a divorce attorney take a look at your paperwork beforehand to make sure you filled out everything correctly.

-FL-100 – This is the form to begin the divorce or legal separation process.
+FL-100 – This is the form to begin the divorce process.
 As the filing party, you will list all the pertinent information related to your marriage, including children, dates, and property.